waveform80/picamera/docs/fov.rst

     - **Lens shading**: The camera firmware includes a table that corrects for chromatic distortion from the standard module's lens.
-This is one reason why third party modules incorporating different lenses may show non-uniform color across a frame (across an image?).
+This is one reason why third party modules incorporating different lenses may show non-uniform color across a frame.

     - **White balance**: The red and blue gains are applied to correct the `color balance`_.
 See :attr:`~PiCamera.awb_gains` and